ubimix/mosaic-techonmap-ui/README.md

 #TechOnMap User Interface

 This project contains the user interface of the [TechOnMap website](http://techonmap.fr).
 The interface consists of an interactive map coupled with a list.
-It is meant to work with the NodeJS project 'mosaic-techonmap-server' on the server side.
+It is meant to work with the NodeJS project [*mosaic-techonmap-server*](https://github.com/ubimix/mosaic-techonmap-server) on the server side.

 ## Dependencies